- 17 Nov 2023

 When a new assignee is added to a task, the Linked field on the "Tasks" table, as well as the Linked field, the lookup field, the formula field, and the rollup field on the People table all have to be updated.

-What can I do to resolve or prevent base performance issues?
+Can I resolve or prevent base performance issues?

-If you are noticing performance issues on your base, or want to avoid base performance issues, then we recommend the following:
+If you are experiencing or want to avoid base performance issues, we recommend the following:

 Integration architecture

-One of the most common causes of performance issues is due to request volume from APIs.
-These can be from custom integrations, "no code" integration tools (Zapier/Make), as well as other tools that integrate directly with Airtable (Stacker/Softr).
+One of the most common causes of performance issues is the volume of API requests.
+These can be from custom integrations, integration tools (Zapier/Make), or other tools that integrate directly with Airtable (Stacker/Softr).

-Where possible, decrease the number of requests being made to the base from integrations
+Decrease the number of requests being made to the base from integrations.

-Consider the frequency of these integrations, and where possible, consider adjusting the timing of integrations so that requests don’t back up the queue while human users are on the base
+Consider the frequency of your integrations and adjust their timing so that requests don’t back up the queue while human users are using the base.

-If possible, consider syncing needed data to another base and make requests to that base, leaving the original base to be unencumbered by constant requests (this works better for
+Consider syncing necessary data to another base and making requests to that base, minimizing using the original base.
+This approach works better for GET requests.

 Automations

-Similar to integrations, automations running in near real-time (especially when coupled with integrations) can strain a base.
+Like integrations, automations running in near real-time—especially when coupled with integrations—can slow down base performance.

-Remove any unneeded automations and/or consider configuring your automations to batch updates outside of working hours
+Remove any unnecessary automations and/or consider configuring your automations to batch updates outside of working hours.

-Consider adjusting automation triggers where possible.
-For example, if you are using a time-based trigger, consider decreasing the frequency and setting the trigger to run outside of normal working hours at your organization.
+Adjust your automation triggers where possible.
+For example, if you use a time-based trigger, consider decreasing the frequency and setting it to run outside your organization's working hours.

 Syncs

-Syncing is another computed action that can cause strain on a base under certain conditions, as syncs typically deal with larger volumes of data and run on a consistent cadence.
+Syncing is a computed action that can slow down base performance.
+Syncs typically handle larger volumes of data and run consistently.

-If you have a complex ecosystem of syncs with many syncs pulling from a base that human users work in, consider syncing data into a secondary base that serves as only a sync source to downstream bases, allowing the original base to only have to sync out to one destination.
+If your ecosystem of syncs is complex, with multiple syncs pulling from a base used by collaborators, consider syncing data into a secondary base that serves as only a sync source to downstream bases—allowing the original base to sync to a single destination.

 Formulas